solutionforest/Inspirecms-core/docs/directory-structure.md

 slug: directory-structure
 path: docs/v1/directory-structure
 uri: /docs/1.x/directory-structure
----
-# Directory Structure
+heading: Directory Structure

-Understanding the InspireCMS directory structure helps you efficiently develop and customize your application.
+brief: Understanding the InspireCMS directory structure helps you efficiently develop and customize your application.
 This guide explains the key directories and files in an InspireCMS installation.
 ---

 ## Overview